 Sport and exercise science

-A sport and exercise science degree opens up career opportunities throughout the sports industry, working with athletes, children or the general public
+A sport and exercise science degree offers diverse career paths in health, fitness and performance, working with athletes, young people or the wider public

 Job options